spider-gazelle/worker_pool/README.md

 # worker_pool

-Allocates a fixed pool of fibers for performing work.
+Allocates a minimum number fibers for performing work

+* grows and shrinks the pool as required
-This reduces the overhead of allocating stacks and helps limit memory usage.
+* reduces the overhead of allocating stacks for repeditive, bursty, work
+* handles long running tasks like websockets

 ## Installation